 A perfect storm of issues causing huge recruitment and retention problems is forcing specialist care providers to rethink their approach to the workforce.

-We've had to do a complete adjustment of how we recruit,
+We've had to do a complete adjustment of how we recruit, retain and pay our nurses.

-JOHANN VAN ZYL, CEO.
-CORNERSTONE HEALTHCARE
+JOHANN VAN ZYL, CEO, CORNERSTONE HEALTHCARE